mustafaakgul/diablo4-side-quest-checker/DRUID.md

 Remembering the Goose
 Settling the Tab
 Smoke Signals
-Stemming the Tide
++Stemming the Tide
-Stolen Artifice
++Stolen Artifice
-Tending Nature
++Tending Nature
 The Bear of Blackweald
 The Broken Bear*
-The Diviner
++The Diviner
-The Fledgling Merchant
++The Fledgling Merchant
 The Old Ways
 The Seer
 The Snare
-The Starving Strand
++The Starving Strand
 The Traveling Scholar
 The Wrong Hands*
 Thread of Envy
 Untangling Truths
-Votive Passing
++Votive Passing
 Warded Sailor's Vessel*
 Wagered Honor
 With Fangs Bared
-What Ails Thee
++What Ails Thee
-Whispers from Below
++Whispers from Below

 KEHJISTAN
 +Acts of Atonement